Last Updated on

 - Breast hypoplasia treatments include managing metabolic conditions like hypothyroidism and PCOS.

-- You can also consider supplemental methods of feeding such as using milk from donors or prescribed formula.
-You may also consider lactation aids such as feeding tubes and nursing.
+- You can also consider supplemental methods of feeding, such as using milk from donors or prescribed formula.
+You may also consider lactation aids, such as feeding tubes and nursing.

 - You may also inquire about using natural hormone treatments, such as progesterone, which can promote the development of breast glandular tissue in the course of pregnancy.

 - Another technique to promote stimulation is feeding your baby on demand, that is whenever they want to be fed rather than on a strict regimen.
-You can also pump in between nursing times to keep a steady supply of milk.
+You can also pump in between nursing sessions to keep a steady supply of milk.

-- One of the most important things to do is consume a nutritious balanced diet consisting of all food groups, as well as remain hydrated and well rested.
+- One of the most important things to do is consume a nutritious, balanced diet consisting of all food groups, as well as remain hydrated and well-rested.
 This will help improve the production of breastmilk.